 But also, it can help to grow national identity while on a refuge, away from home- to understand the cultural aspect of who we are and what are our roots.

 The above aspects put scouting in an important part of a global community, and this is why I believe those stories should be gathered as one.

 Particularly it is important for me to examine the workflow, as it makes the impact, which states the value of an idea – measured by what it causes.

 During the time of the project I hope to showcase stories of scouts, whose environment is influenced by the political situation of their country or cultural aspects, and how they work within their environment.
 The final result will be a body of work that I hope to exhibit in scout halls and galleries, but most of all – to create a book.

 With a help of The World Organization of the Scout Movement (WOSM), I have access and the support of scouts from all around the world.

 I hope to finish with a great material for scouts, delivering a tool in order to talk about topics covered in the stories, touching the Sustainable Development Goals of UN: a list of 17 challenges we, the people, face to achieve for more sustainable future for all.

 But also, foremost, I think Scouting can be a catalyst – an accelerating environment for the process.
 Most of the society can relate to scouting, this is a familiar idea that provides a stable ground for further thinking on the common and global problems, on culture, religion, and politics.
-These stories can be exhibited in galleries, published in a variety of magazines/newspapers for a wider audience, scout or non-scout.

 I have started working on this project while studying photojournalism at London College of Communication in London, focusing on the group of Polish Scouts in London, a young generation within old traditions of Polish scouting, giving me to understand a feeling of how they can let off steam in a safe, moral, environment.